Scaffolding Technology, Educational Blog for Teachers and Learners

 Conflict and Global Peace MCQ Part-2

 1. Which Treaty defines Europe and the world after the First World War?
-A. Treaty of Vienna B. Treaty of Versailles C. Treaty of Paris D. Paris Convention Show more Correct Answers: Treaty of Versailles Show less 2.
-Who are the big three leaders met in Yalta Conference?
-A. Gandhi, Churchill and Franklin Roosevelt B. […]
+A. Treaty of Vienna B. Treaty of Versailles C. Treaty of Paris D. Paris Convention Some short text that can be expanded to show more details.
+Show more Some long text that will be expanded when the show more button is clicked […]

 Conflict and Global Peace MCQ Part-1

 1. Do you think In contemporary world order with increasing globalisation, connectivity, greater mobility of people, technology and finances, the distinction between intra-state and inter-state conflict is getting blurred?
-A. Yes B. No C. May be D. May be not Show more Correct Answers: Yes Show less 2.
-Who said that “were an extension of […]
+A. Yes B. No C. May be D. May be not Some short text that can be expanded to show more details.
+Show more Some long […]

 Contemporary India and Education, MCQ Part-3

 1. ________refers to quantitative changes in size, which include physical changes in height, weight, size and internal organs.
-A. Advancement B. Progression C. Augmentation D. Development Show more Correct Answers: Development Show less 2. _________ is the main component of education.
-A. Literacy B. Illiteracy C. Learning D. Wisdom Show more Correct Answers: Literacy Show […]
+A. Advancement B. Progression C. Augmentation D. Development Some short text that can be expanded to show more details.
+Show more Some long text that will be expanded when the show more button is clicked by the […]

 Contemporary India and Education MCQ Part-2

-1. A race is a large A. Biological human grouping B. Psychological grouping C. Heterogeneous grouping D. Different cultural grouping Show more Correct Answers: Biological human grouping Show less 2.
-Diversity in the classroom refers to _________.
-A. Cultural B. Skill C. Knowledge D. Cultural, knowledge and skill Show more Correct Answers: Cultural, knowledge and […]
+1. A race is a large A. Biological human grouping B. Psychological grouping C. Heterogeneous grouping D. Different cultural grouping Some short text that can be expanded to show more details.
+Show more Some long text that will be expanded when the show more button is clicked by the visitor.
+Show less 2.
+Diversity in […]

 Contemporary India and Education MCQ Part-1